-There are many who watched rates slowly rise last year with hopes of rates turning around and falling once again in order for a refinance to make sense.
-Or, first time buyers kept their fingers crossed hoping rates would fall to lower levels in order for them to qualify for the home they want.
+There are many who watched interest rates slowly rise last year with hopes of interest rates turning around and falling once again in order for a refinance to make sense.
+Or, first-time buyers kept their fingers crossed hoping interest rates would fall to lower levels in order for them to qualify for the home they want.
 Again, that didn’t happen, and they all quit watching rates whatsoever, resigned to the notion that rates will never go back down again.
 Well guess what?
 Have you checked interest rates lately?

-Just a few days ago it was announced that the average 30 year fixed rate fell to lows not seen in 15 months.
+Just a few days ago it was announced that the average 30-year fixed-rate fell to lows not seen in 15 months.
 In fact, on a week-to-week basis, the largest single rate drop as reported by mortgage giant Freddie Mac announced the one week drop was the most dramatic in a decade.
-While rates will move slightly on a daily basis, this one-week slide surprised a lot of people.
+While interest rates will move slightly on a daily basis, this one-week slide surprised a lot of people.
 People who get paid to know about such things.

 Analysts don’t like conflicting data but that’s exactly what we’ve been getting.
 During times of uncertainty, investors like to keep their money safe by moving money into bonds, including mortgage bonds.
 This back and forth of economic data is keeping mortgage rates in check and still near lows we haven’t seen in more than a year.

 Okay, so what does this mean for you?
 It means that if you decided last fall that interest rates weren’t going any lower and dropped the notion of refinancing back then and you haven’t checked interest rates lately, you should call me for a rate update.
 Maybe you wanted a lower rate to lower your payments and pay less interest or perhaps you’ve got a 3/1 or 5/1 loan and it’s getting ready to adjust, if you’re going to refinance out of one of these loans at some point anyway you might want to take a serious look at refinancing now.